marano/blog/_posts/2014-06-09-first-steps-on-building-a-spa-with-angularjs.markdown

 {% endhighlight %}

-That will vary depending on which services you've selected when scaffolding the app with Yeoman but to load the googlechart module it's a matter of adding a new string to that array and we should be good to go:
+That will vary depending on which services you've selected when scaffolding the app with Yeoman, but to load the googlechart module, it's a matter of adding a new string to that array and we should be good to go:

 {% highlight js linenos %}